2023-05-04 20:21:37

 Now the question is what can science do with New Horizons and how.
 Although its plutonium energy source dwindles over time, it has enough for probably another quarter century.

-The craft is currently in the outer part of the Kuiper belt (see ‘Up there’), and little is known about it because it can’t be observed well from Earth.
+The craft is currently in the outer part of the Kuiper belt (see ‘Up there’), and little is known regarding it because it can’t be observed well from Earth.
 “New Horizons is in a very unique location, and there is almost no other way to get this information,” says Singer.

-Among other studies, New Horizons has taken repeated images of distant Kuiper Belt objects, gathering information about their shapes and surface properties.
+Among other studies, New Horizons has taken repeated images of distant Kuiper Belt objects, gathering information regarding their shapes and surface properties.
 The spacecraft is also analyzing dust in the Kuiper Belt – data that can shed light on how often space rocks collide with each other.

 In recent years, the spacecraft has begun to expand its range.
 In astrophysics, New Horizons’ location allows it to study several types of background light that permeate the solar system.
 And in solar physics, ongoing and future studies are exploring the streams of charged particles emitted by the sun.
 “They are very valuable in conjunction with Voyagers,” says Stamatios Krimigis, an astrophysicist and the only scientist to have participated in missions to every planet in the solar system and Pluto.